openapi-ts/openapi-typescript/docs/advanced.md

 Note that debug messages will be suppressed if the output is `stdout`.

-In no particular order, here are a few best practices to make life easier when working with OpenAPI-derived types.

 ## Enum extensions

 `x-enum-varnames` can be used to have another enum name for the corresponding value.
 This is used to define names of the enum items.